BergesAronis/TrafficSignClassifier/writeup_template.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 We chose 5 random signs from German roads.
+Here are the 5 images.

+One key point that may affect classification here are watermarks that slightly distort the composition of the images.
+Keeping on this point maintaining resolution and reducing blur will similarly ensure the actual shapes in the image remain un distorted and classifiable.
+Each image is resized to 32x32 to match our model

+![alt text][image4]
+![alt text][image5]
+![alt text][image6]
+![alt text][image7]
+![alt text][image8]

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).